JoshData/django-email-confirm-la/README.rst

 Templates
 =========

-You will want to override the project's email text and confirmation page.
+You will want to override the project's email text and (if you haven't provided a response view) confirmation page.

 Ensure the ``email_confirm_la`` app in ``INSTALLED_APPS`` is after the app that you will place the customized templates in so that the `django.template.loaders.app_directories.Loader <https://docs.djangoproject.com/en/dev/ref/templates/api/#django.template.loaders.app_directories.Loader>`_ finds *your* templates before the default templates.